bespot/Antifraud-SDK-Android-Release/README.md

 ## Features

-See our [documentation](https://gatekeeper.docs.bespot.com/overview/features/) for an up-to-date list of fraud detections available across platforms.
+Refer to our [documentation](https://gatekeeper.docs.bespot.com/overview/features/) for the latest list of fraud detection capabilities available across platforms.

 ## Install the library

 <img src="screenshots/sample_start.png" width="300" align="right" hspace="20">

-Add the following lines inside the `dependencyResolutionManagement` block of your `settings.gradle.kts` (or inside the `repositories` block of the root `build.gradle.kts` file if you still use the old way)
+Add the following lines to the `dependencyResolutionManagement` block in your `settings.gradle.kts` file, or to the `repositories` block in the root `build.gradle.kts` file if you're using the legacy structure.

 ```kotlin
 dependencyResolutionManagement {